 Information in certificate applications must be verified as accurate before certificates are issued.
 Procedures to verify information in certificate applications shall be specified in the relevant CPS.
 If the certificate application does not contain all the necessary information about the subscriber, the remaining information shall be obtained from the subscriber or obtained from a reliable source.
 The identification and authentication of the subscriber must meet the requirements in this CP.
-For SSL/TLS certificates, Fully Qualified Domain Name (FQDN) or IP address in TLS/SSL certificates must be also validated in accordance with this CP.
-For S/MIME certificates, Applicant information SHALL include, but not be limited to, at least one Mailbox Field to be included in the Certificate's subjectAltName extension.
+Fully Qualified Domain Name (FQDN) or IP address in TLS/SSL certificates must be also validated in accordance with this CP.